September 9, 2020|

 Why is fast fashion bad?

 It’s understandable that the average consumer may not be clear about why fast fashion is bad.
-The information about the problems of fast fashion tend to get lost behind the mega adverts for fast fashion itself, not to mention the pressure caused by fashion trends.
+The information about the problems of fast fashion tends to get lost behind the mega adverts for fast fashion itself, not to mention the pressure caused by fashion trends.

 However, fast fashion impacts the environment and other people enormously.
 The problems of fast fashion include: